 Unit 3: Issues of Diversity: Identifying and acknowledging diversity in helper in the context of culture, profession, gender, socio economic status, religion, sexual preferences etc. Understanding the help a in these diverse contexts and responding to the helper’s needs accordingly.

-Course content: This will be a regular exploration of student's learning - learner's oen reflections on the input, discussions, experiences and readings for the course – which the learner starts right from the beginning of the course.
-The focus is on one's own thoughts, feelings and responses rather than referring to handouts or repeating what the teacher/ faculty said.
-The learner's expeience of Field praciticum -Skill workshops and Field visits will also entail as part of this process.
+This is a regular exploration of student's learning - learner's own reflections on the input, discussions, experiences, insights gained and readings for the course - which the students starts right from the beginning of the course.
+The review needs to be written as soon as possible after each course / session.
+The has to be on one's own thoughts, feelings and responses rather than referring to handouts or repeating what the faculty said.
+Students will be able to evaluate their own self growth.

 The main goal of field experience is to provide the student with the opportunity to engage actively in professional tasks that complement and reinforce classroom learning.

-Field Practicum - Skill workshops ( 30 hrs) and Field visits ( 30 hrs) are intended to complement curricular objectives of the certificate programme and are closely intergrated with classroom courses.
+Field Practicum - I is intended to complement curricular objectives of the certificate programme and are closely intergrated with classroom courses.
 Field experience provides for the acquisition of knowledge and skills in the process of supportive and developmental counselling.

-These are visits organized to governmental/non governmental agencies in urban and semi rural areas.
+As part of the Field Practicum I - EDUCATIONAL VISIT/ORGANIZATIONAL VISIT are organized to governmental/non governmental agencies in urban and semi rural areas.
 Organizations are identified thematically.
 Students will get an opportunity to hear about the agency and its work, and visit the work area if possible.

 Following the visits, the students meet to discuss the visit in a group discussion that will be facilitated by the faculty who accompanied the group on the visit.
 Then the students are required to write individual reports and do group presentations.